RangerSix/TrueNAS2Windows/TrueNAS2Windows.md

 First: You need 2 NICs on your windows pc.
 One for your internet access and one for the connection to the NAS.
 And of course a ethernet cable that will reach your nas machine.
 ---
+Why?!
+1.SPEED 2.Isolation from Web (well,mostly).
+3.SPEED.
+You will get great speed using 2.5Gbs NICs.
+ISOs that took mins now take seconds.
+---
 Lets start with the NAS:
     I am using the latest stable version of TrueNAS Scale.
 Intall TrueNAS: Install without Ethernet cable hooked up.